Declassifying the Classics

 Absolute premise is the performance on historical instruments—newly built.
 The new construction of some specific types of keyboards—to fill crucial gaps in our knowledge of the past—happens in partnership with the Early Keyboard Workshop of Pianos Maene (Ruiselede, Belgium).
 Engaging technology, but resisting teleology, our artistic research revisits familiar scores and explores unfamiliar ones to tell real stories of men, women and their instruments in a period that we so reverently—but stiflingly—call “classical.”

-The cluster currently consists of four Doctoral Researchers and six Associate Researchers.
-Projects include: Beethoven and his Foreign Pianos; Rewriting for the Salon: A Practice of Arrangement for Accompanied Piano; Composing for the Fortepiano: Idiosyncrasy and Historicity; Time Flexibility in Beethoven’s Piano Sonatas; In the Making: François Xavier Tourte and l’archet de Viotti.
+The cluster currently consists of five Doctoral Researchers, one Post-Doctoral Researcher, and two Associate Researchers.
+Projects include: Beethoven and his Foreign Pianos; From Avant-gardist to Classic: Carl Czerny and Franz Liszt interpreting Beethoven 1827–1857; Rewriting for the Salon: A Practice of Arrangement for Accompanied Piano; The Twenty-first Century Salon: Innovation and Tradition; Composing for the Fortepiano: Idiosyncrasy and Historicity; Time Flexibility in Beethoven’s Piano Sonatas; In the Making: François Xavier Tourte and l’archet de Viotti.